How to Record High-Quality Video for Colour Grading

 If you don’t have the option to shoot in one of those higher-end codecs like Raw, ProRes, DNxHD, or CineForm, you should record to the highest bitrate possible because the codec will lose a lot of the visual information.

 But maybe you have a camera system that doesn’t have those high-end codecs or the option to use a Log picture profile.
 In that case, record with your profile as flat as possible, which will mean going into your camera settings and tweaking the picture to reduce the contrast and saturation and turn off sharpening.
-This will get the picture pretty to what a Log profile would look like because a decrease in the contrast and saturation will lift the blacks and lower the highlights quite a bit.
+This will get the picture pretty close to what a Log profile would look like because a decrease in the contrast and saturation will lift the blacks and lower the highlights quite a bit.
 The image will look dull and lifeless, but you’ll get far more detail in the zone where the bandwidth is, and this will make colour grading a lot easier.

 Exposure